iamtheyammer/yammer-kvs/README.md

 ```

 # Validation

+**This section only applies if `ValidateKeys` is set to true in your config.
+It's false by default.**

 `yammer_kvs` only accepts keys that match this regex: `/[A-Z0-9_]+/`.
 You'll recieve an error if a specified key doesn't match.
 All keys in a query must match to be sent to Amazon.

 Examples: